The Exclusivity of Women Inclusion

 Abuse of Policies aiming at Women Empowerment

 Thus, the section identified as weaker in the policy is percieved as privileged in the public, and now, no one anymore wants to really be empowered.
-Everyone just wants the provisions, irrespective of who they are meant for (the weaker/ vulnerable section).
-So much so that they are also willing to change their caste through fake certifications, and manipulating policies to exploit the benefits meant for the female population.
+Everyone just wants the provisions, irrespective of the purpose they are meant to serve.
+People would even go as far as change their caste through fake certifications for gaining a share in caste-based reservations, and manipulating policies to exploit the benefits meant for the genfer-based discriminated population (follow discussion in the section: Exploitation for ulterior gains).

 Exploitation for ulterior gains: